mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 ### Separation of replay protected outputs

 We need a clear separation of outputs that are protected from those that are not.
-Let's define a protected output generator `GenP` that allows us to either `create` a protected output or `check` whether an output is `Protected`.
+Let's define a function `Protected.create(v)` that allows us to create a new protected output holding `v` coins and `Protected.check(output)` that checks whether an output is `Protected`.

 #### Possible protected output generators implementations